 - (a) Only one sample required. - (b) Jan., thru Dec.
-2012 100% of Turbidity samples met the turbidity limits - (c) 10 of 10 samples were below the action level - (d) Annual Average - (e) No MCL established: Source water tests indicated no % removal required. - (f) 9011i percentile value - (d) (1) Turbidity.
+2015 99.9% of Turbidity samples met the turbidity limits

+- (d) Annual Average - (e) No MCL established: Source water tests indicated no % removal required. - (f) 9011i percentile value - (c) (1) Turbidity.
 Turbidity has no health effects.
 However, turbidity can interfere with disinfecting and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
-These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.
+These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches. - (4) Copper.

-(4) Copper.
 Copper is an essential nutrient, but some people who drink water-containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water-containing copper in excess of the action level over many years could suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor.

-As you can see by the table, our system had no MCL violations for the 2012 calendar year.
+As you can see by the table, our system had no MCL violations for the 2015 calendar year.
 We're proud that your drinking water meets or exceeds all Federal and State requirements.
 We have learned through our monitoring and testing that some constituents have been detected.